Jakob-Bach/Small-Portfolios/code/kpsearch_package/README.md

 ## Developer Info

-Though there is no formal superclass or interface, all existing search methods follow specific conventions, which makes them compatible with each other and the experimental pipeline.
+Though there is no formal superclass or interface, all existing search methods follow specific conventions, which makes them compatible with each other.
 Thus, if you want to add another portfolio-search method, it may be beneficial to follow these conventions as well.

 All search methods share two parameters: